minimaxir/hacker-news-undocumented/README.md

 ### Comments sorting

-Comments are sorted by their not visible scores.
-Some additional information can be found [here](https://news.ycombinator.com/item?id=7287535).
+Comments are sorted by their invisible scores.
+Some additional information can be found in [this comment](https://news.ycombinator.com/item?id=7287535).

 ## Bonus Features